haopei/learning_reflections/responsive-web-design.md

 - Resolution in the viewport has Device Independent Pixel (DIP).
 - Device screens are made up of real pixels, and their viewport has a Device Pixel radio.
 - The device pixel ratio is the ratio between the CSS pixels and the device pixels.
 - Fonts: the optimal characters per line (CPL) is ~65.
-Use atleast 16px / 1.2 lineheight
+Use atleast 16px / 1.2em line-height

 ## Methods
 - Use the viewport meta: <meta name="viewport" content="width=device-width, initial-scale: 1.0">